wp-plugins/wpap/readme.txt

 == Feedback, Questions, Help, and Suggestions ==

-Just post a mail to: support@securiilock.com / Email Subject : WP Anti-Proxy
+Just post a mail to: support@yooplugins.com / Email Subject : WP Anti-Proxy or visit us at [YOOPlugins](http://yooplugins.com/)

 == Upgrade Notice ==

-= Version 1.2 =
+= Version 1.3 =

 == Screenshots ==

 1. WPap on Hidemyass

 == Frequently Asked Questions ==

 = Can more ports be added? =

-Of course !
-You are welcome to include additional ports
+Of course!
+You are welcome to include additional ports if you so wish.

 = Where do I add additional ports? =